The Atlantic’s Great Tropical Cyclones

 La Habana Hurricane, October 1926 – About a month after Miami was nearly leveled by a hurricane, Cuba was ravaged by its worst hurricane disaster in 55 years (though recent evidence suggests that a storm in 1910 caused comparable carnage).
 It struck south of Havana as a Category 3 with little warning.
 Horrible floods tore through the western half of the island.
 650 people died in the floods.
 But the storm wasn’t finished.
 After rattling the upper Florida Keys, the storm intensified and set its sights on Bermuda.
 It passed directly over the island as a Category 4.
 Apart from unusually heavy surf, there was little sign the storm was coming.
 Two British warships were wrecked in the harbor and 88 sailors were swept out to sea and drowned.

-Because Lake Okeechobee is below sea level, it needed to be held back by a dike.
+In the weeks leading up to the storm, Florida had been hit by prolonged periods of heavy rain, with some areas receiving nearly 20 inches within the past week.
+This had raised the water level in Lake Okeechobee by over three feet.
+Because the lake is below sea level, it needed to be held back by a dike.
 The dike was old, crude and woefully inadequate to cope with the large volume of inflow driven by the hurricane.
 At the height of the storm, huge chunks of the dike failed, unleashing a flood of biblical proportions that inundated hundreds of square miles of South Florida.
-Numerous small towns along the lakeshore where thousands were taking shelter were wiped out of existence.
+Numerous towns along the lakeshore home to thousands of people were wiped out of existence.
+At Belle Glade, only the Glades Hotel remained.
+611 people died in Belle Glade alone.
 In some places, the water was over 20 feet deep and took weeks to recede.
 Over 2,500 people were washed away.
 Scores of them simply disappeared when the torrent carried them into the Everglades.

 Santo Domingo Hurricane, September 1930 – The Dominican Republic has seen its share of devastating hurricanes, many of which grace this list.
 The 1930 hurricane was the worst.
 It slammed into the nation’s capital of Santo Domingo as a powerful Category 4 hurricane on September 3.
 A wind gust at the airport was measured at 180 mph.
 Much of the city was left in ruins.
 Over 2,000 people died in Santo Domingo alone.
 The extent of the flood disaster in the mountains beyond the city is unclear, but what is known is that it was epic.
 Many villages were entirely washed away.
 In some, nearly the entire population drowned.
 Historians estimate that up to 6,000 people were killed in flash floods and mudslides in the mountains overlooking the ruins of Santo Domingo.